alisw/alibuild/DESIGN.md

-This is a list of a few design choices of aliBuild with the rationale for it.
+This is a list of a few design choices of bits with the rationale for it.

 # git is the only "native" backend for sources